mschiffn/f_number/README.md

 The proposed Fourier-domain beamforming algorithm accounts for the strong frequency dependence of the F-number.
+The algorithm not only varies
-It varies the width of
+the width of
 the receive subaperture with
+the position but also with
+the frequency.
-the frequency and, in contrast to a fixed F-number, includes additional frequency components.
+This additional frequency dependence, in contrast to a fixed F-number, includes additional frequency components to improve both the contrast and the spatial resolution.
-These improve both
-the contrast and
-the spatial resolution.